Tools and Strategies

 • Accommodating students who may miss school for a religious observance by providing students with an excused absence and a reasonable amount of time to make up any missed work.

-• Encourage teachers, athletic directors, and other programmatic heads to avoid scheduling major events (tests, tryouts, etc.) on religious holidays like the Jewish Sabbath and the Jewish High Holidays (including Rosh Hashanah and Yom Kippur).
+• Encouraging teachers, athletic directors, and other programmatic heads to avoid scheduling major events (tests, tryouts, etc.) on religious holidays like the Jewish Sabbath and the Jewish High Holidays (including Rosh Hashanah and Yom Kippur).

 We urge state education departments and school districts to review and/or update their religious accommodation policies or guidelines to help foster equitable and inclusive learning environments for all students.